-In planning and performing our audit of ARC's financial statements as of and for the fiscal year ended September 30, 2022, in accordance with U.S. generally accepted government auditing standards, we considered ARC's internal control relevant to the financial statement audit in order to design audit procedures that are appropriate in the circumstances, but not for the purpose of expressing an opinion on the effectiveness of ARC's internal control over financial reporting.
+procedures that are appropriate in the circumstances, but not for the purpose of expressing an opinion on the effectiveness of ARC's internal control over financial reporting.
 Accordingly, we do not express an opinion on ARC's internal control over financial reporting.
 We are required to report all deficiencies that are considered to be significant deficiencies or material weaknesses.
 We did not consider all internal controls relevant to operating objectives, such as those controls relevant to preparing performance information and ensuring efficient operations.
+Because of its inherent limitations, internal control over financial reporting may not prevent, or detect and correct, misstatements due to fraud or error.